LNP-BP/LNPBPs/README.md

 * Should not distort Bitcoin miner's economic incentives
 * Should not pollute Bitcoin blockchain with unnecessary non-transaction related data or have to maintain such pollution as low as possible
-* Should not be covered by existing or proposed BOLTs
 * Must not require a utility or security tokens to function (but may enable creation of digital assets or tokenized physical goods)
-* Must not depend on non-bitcoin blockchains (but may be applicable to bitcoin-compatible blockchains)
+* Must not depend on non-bitcoin blockchains (but may be applicable to other blockchains)

 ## List of current LNP/BP proposals